lamritha/fragments/README.md

 - The server uses [stoppable](https://www.npmjs.com/package/stoppable) for graceful shutdown (used in tests).
 - Security middleware includes Helmet, CORS, and compression.
 - User emails are never stored directly; a SHA-256 hash is used as `ownerId`.
+- The in-memory database does not persist across restarts — AWS DynamoDB and S3 integration is planned for a future release.